Frequently Asked Questions

 - How does a minor obtain a work permit?

 - My employer has told me that any cash mistakes I make must be paid back.
-Can she do that?
+Can they do that?

 - My employer is verbally abusing/harassing me.
-Who should I contact?
+Whom should I contact?

 - I work as an independent contractor.
 What do I need to know about labor laws?